microsoft/vscode-docs/release-notes/latest.md

 For example, `Split Editor` when using a French (France) keyboard layout is now rendered as `kbstyle(Ctrl+*)`:
 ![render key binding](images/December/render-key-binding.png)

-When editing `keybindings.json`, we now highlight misleading keybindings - those that are represented in the file with the character produced under the standard US keyboard layout, but which need pressing keys with different labels under the current system's keyboard layout.
+When editing `keybindings.json`, we now highlight misleading key bindings - those that are represented in the file with the character produced under the standard US keyboard layout, but which need pressing keys with different labels under the current system's keyboard layout.
 Here is for example how the `Default keybindings` rules look like when using a French (France) keyboard layout:

 ![keybindings.json guidance](images/December/keybindings-json.png)